 Curated by David Gates and Neil Gall, Domobaal Gallery, London.

 Out there Out Where Outside, curated by Beth Collocci, Sarah Dwyer & Constance Slaughter, Boston Manor House, London, UK

 Periodical Review #7, with Gareth Anton Averill, Ursula Burke, Alan Butler, Dennis Dinneen, Jason Ellis, Paul Hallahan, Jesse Jones, Barbara Knezevic, Ruth E Lyons, Christopher Mahon, Sibyl Montague, Aine McBride, Eleanor McCaughey, Melissa O'Flaherty, Sonia Shiel, Isadora Epstein and Benjamin Stafford, Donal Talbot, Eimear Walshe, Tom Watt and Tanad Williams.

-curated by PPS & RGKSKSRG (Gavin Murphy, Mark Cullen, Rachael Gilbourne & Kate Strain), Pallas Projects, Dublin.
+Curated by PPS & RGKSKSRG (Gavin Murphy, Mark Cullen, Rachael Gilbourne & Kate Strain), Pallas Projects, Dublin, Ireland.

 Houlgate European Film Festival, programme curated by Simon Guiochet, Normandy, France.